South Khorasan province: History

-Ancient geographers of Iran divided Iran ("Iran-Shahr") into eight segments of which the most flourishing and largest was the territory of Greater Khorasan.
+Greater Khorasan has witnessed the rise and fall of many dynasties and governments in its territory throughout history.
+Various tribes of the Arabs, Turks, Kurds and Turkmens brought changes to the region time and time again.
+Ancient geographers of Iran divided Iran ("Iran-Shahr") into eight segments, of which the most flourishing and largest was the territory of Greater Khorasan.
 Esfarayen, among other cities of the province, was one of the focal points for the residence of the Aryan tribes after entering Iran.

 The Parthian empire was based near Merv in Khorasan for many years.
 At Parthians times, Esfarayen was one of the important villages of Nishapur.

 During the Sassanid dynasty, the province was governed by a Spahbod (Lieutenant General) called "Padgoosban" and four margraves, each commander of one of the four parts of the province.

 Khorasan was divided into four parts during the Muslim conquest of Persia, each section being named after the four largest cities, Nishapur, Merv, Herat, and Balkh.

 In the year 651, the army of Islamic Arabs invaded Khorasan.
 The territory remained in the hands of the Abbasid clan until 820, followed by the rule of the Iranian Taherid clan in the year 896 and the Samanid dynasty in 900.

 Mahmud of Ghazni conquered Khorasan in 994 and in the year 1037 Toghrül, the first of the Seljuq empire rulers conquered Nishapur.

 Mahmud of Ghazni retaliated against the invaders several times, and finally the Ghaznavids defeated Sultan Sanjar.
 But there was more to come, as in 1157 Khorasan was conquered by the Khwarazmids and because of simultaneous attacks by the Mongols, Khorasan was annexed to the territories of the Mongol Ilkhanate.

 In the 14th century, a flag of independence was hoisted by the Sarbedaran movement in Sabzevar, and in 1468, Khorasan came into the hands of Tamerlane and the city of Herat was declared as the capital.

 In 1507, Khorasan was occupied by Uzbek tribes.
 After the death of Nader Shah in 1747, parts of it were occupied by the Afghans for a short period.